undergroundwires/privacy.sexy/docs/collection-files.md

 ### `ScriptingDefinition`

-- Defines global properties for scripting that's used throughout the application file.
+- Defines global properties for scripting that's used throughout its parent [Collection](#collection).

 #### `ScriptingDefinition` syntax